Italy's La Scala opens season to Ukrainian protests

 Associated Press

-MILAN (AP) — Italy’s most famous opera house, Teatro alla Scala, opens its new season Wednesday with the Russian opera “Boris Godunov,” a selection that sparked Ukrainian protests of the cultural event serving as a propaganda win for the Kremlin against the backdrop of Russia’s invasion of Ukraine.
+MILAN (AP) — Italy’s most famous opera house, Teatro alla Scala, opened its new season Wednesday with the Russian opera “Boris Godunov,” against the backdrop of Ukrainian protests that the cultural event is a propaganda win for the Kremlin during Russia’s invasion of Ukraine.

-Italian Premier Giorgia Meloni, in her first cultural outing since taking office, plans to attend La Scala’s gala premiere in Milan along with Italian President Sergio Mattarella and European Commission President Ursula von der Leyen.
+Italian Premier Giorgia Meloni, in her first cultural outing since taking office, attended La Scala’s gala premiere in Milan, joining Italian President Sergio Mattarella and European Commission President Ursula von der Leyen in the royal box.

-Ukrainian critics of the work getting performed oppose highlighting Russian culture while President Vladimir Putin wages a war rooted in the denial of a unique Ukrainian culture.
+A group of about 30 Ukrainians gathered outside the theater to protest highlighting Russian culture while President Vladimir Putin wages a war rooted in the denial of a unique Ukrainian culture.
+They were kept across the main piazza, far from any interaction with arriving dignitaries and officials.

-A letter of protest from Ukraine’s consul in Milan and a petition by the Ukrainian diaspora failed to persuade the theater to drop “Boris Godunov.”
-La Scala officials say chief conductor Riccardy Chailly chose the opera as the 2022-23 season-opener three years ago at the suggestion of Russian bass Ildar Abdrazakov.
+Asked about Ukrainians’ objection to putting a spotlight on Russian culture as war rages in its tenth month, von der Leyen praised Ukrainians as “fantastic, brave and courageous people,” but said that Russian culture should not be conflated with Putin.

+“We should not allow Putin to destroy all this,” von der Leyen said, referring to great Russian writers and composers, including Modest Petrovic Musorgsky, author of “Boris Godunov.”
+She added: “Full solidarity with our friends in Ukraine, and let’s make sure that we stand together.”

+Meloni, who has maintained Italy’s support for Ukraine in defending itself against Russian aggression, also sought to draw a line between culture and politics.

+“We don’t have anything against the Russian people, Russian history, Russian culture,” Meloni said.
+“We have something against those who have made the political choice to invade a sovereign country.”

-Abdrazakov will sing the title role, leading a mostly Russian cast as he gives his sixth La Scala season premiere performance.
+Abdrazakov sang the title role, leading a mostly Russian cast along with La Scala’s chorus as he gives his sixth La Scala season premiere performance.

-La Scala officials have said it was too late to substitute a production so long in the works and underlined that Russian composer Modest Petrovic Musorgsky’s opera, based on a play by Russian playwright Alexander Pushkin, unmasks the devastating price paid by a Russian czar for absolute power.
+La Scala officials have said it was too late to substitute a production so long in the works and underlined that Musorgsky’s opera, based on a play by Russian playwright Alexander Pushkin, unmasks the devastating price paid by a Russian czar for absolute power.

 “In doing ‘Boris Godunov,’ we don’t do propaganda for Putin. … This is a great masterpiece in the history of art,” La Scala general manager Dominique Meyer said during a recent news conference.
 “We need to see the difference between the actual political situation and Russia.”